cRYP70n-13/user-authentication-golang/README.md

+# What is this for

+* This is a basic RESTful API using GoLang, MongoDB, ElasticSearch and JWT

+## Endpoints

+1. Authentication
+      * to get your authentication key you have first to create an account and to do so u have to:
+      ``` javascript
+          POST localhost:8080/api/v1/users/signup

+          body: {
+            "first_name": "Test",
+            "last_name": "User",
+            "email": "testUserd@test.com",
+            "password": "123456",
+            "phone": "0000000000"
+          }
+      ```
+      * And then you have to send another POST request to login and get your key
+      ``` javascript
+            POST localhost:8080/api/v1/users/signup

+            body: {
+              "first_name": "Test",
+              "last_name": "User",
+              "email": "testUserd@test.com",
+              "password": "123456",
+              "phone": "0000000000"
+            }
+      ```
+      * Then as a response an Authentication Token will be provided

+2. Post a question

+      * To post a simple question you have to put your authentication token in the header under the name: __*token*__ \
+          And then you can post a question
+      ``` javascript
+            POST localhost:8080/api/v1/questions

+            body: {
+              [
+                {
+                  "title": "This is a simple test",
+                  "content": "A content for the test"
+                },
+                {
+                  "title": "Anothet test",
+                  "content": "Another content for the second test"
+                }
+              ]
+            }
+      ```

-# The GoLang, MongoDB, ElasticSearch and JWT test
+## The GoLang, MongoDB, ElasticSearch and JWT TODO ⛓

 - [x] Implement a basic GoLang server
 - [x] Implement Authentication using mongodb and JWT
 - [x] Link the App with MongoDB and ElasticSearch at the same time
 - [x] Implement CRUD endpoints for questions
 - [x] Implement the Logic behind pagination
 - [x] POST answers endpoint
 - [ ] Sort the questions based on the location ElasticSearch
 - [ ] Sort the questoins based on the suggest terms (elastic search) ElasticSearch